CDKN reacts to COP27 outcomes

 CDKN's CEO, Dr Shehnaaz Moosa, reacts to the outcomes of COP27, which concluded on 20 November in Sharm El-Sheikh, Egypt.
 Dr Moosa said:

-“There are three big stories at this COP: the decision to dedicate an international fund to loss and damage, the failure of high-emitting countries to cut emissions sufficiently as yet, and the hopes of young people".
+“There are three big stories at this COP: the decision on establishing funding arrangements for loss and damage, the failure of high-emitting countries to cut emissions sufficiently as yet, and the hopes of young people".

 Meanwhile, it is imperative for mitigation and adaptation actions to accelerate, backed by inclusive processes and sufficient finance.

 We know countries' collective pledges to cut, avoid and lock up greenhouse gases are still far from adequate and add up to well over 2ºC degrees of warming.
 This will be a disaster for people and planet.
 The UNFCCC found that countries’ existing climate plans – even if fully funded and implemented – will only reduce emissions by 3% (from 2019 levels).
 Emissions would need to fall by around 43% to hold to a 1.5ºC world.
 More urgent and transformational climate action is desperately needed.

 Adaptation is deeply insufficient even though low and middle income countries have prepared National Adaptation Plans.
 They are suffering avoidable climate-related losses and damages because they cannot finance their plans.

 The gap between the finance needed and that which has been provided is stark: the COP acknowledges that US$ 4-6 trillion per year of global investment is needed to put the world on low-carbon pathways; still the US$ 100 billion per year target (of finance from high-income to low- and middle-income countries) has not been realised.